whhighsmith/Homelab-Writeups/writeups/01-vsftpd-234-backdoor.md

 Finding 01: vsftpd 2.3.4 Backdoor
 Unauthenticated Remote Root — Metasploitable2

+Target:	Metasploitable2 (10.10.10.20)

-Target	Metasploitable2 (10.10.10.20)	Date	July 2026
+Date:	July 2026

-Environment	See homelab-build.md	Tester	Will
+Environment:	See homelab-build.md

+Tester:	Will

-Tools Used	nmap, Metasploit Framework	Severity	Critical
+Tools Used:	nmap, Metasploit Framework	Severity	Critical

 ---
 # Executive Summary
 A vulnerability scan and exploitation exercise was conducted against a lab target running vsftpd 2.3.4.
 An unauthenticated remote attacker could exploit a known backdoor in this software version to gain full root-level access to the system.
 This represents a critical severity finding.